rcnfinance/rcn-docs/docs/request-loan.md

 ### Amount & Oracle

-The Oracle defines what is going to be the currency of the loan, how many decimals that currency has, and how much is the equivalency of that currency to RCN; so the chosen Oracle will define the value of the requested amount.
+The Oracle defines which is going to be the currency of the loan, how many decimals that currency has, and what is it's equivalence with rcn; so the chosen Oracle will define the value of the requested amount.

 ~~~ javascript
 // Oracle